Github Actions and Karpenter to dynamically provision your runners on spot instances

 karpenter oci://public.ecr.aws/karpenter/karpenter \

---version ${ KARPENTER_VERSION } \
+--version ${KARPENTER_VERSION} \

---set defaultProvisioner.create= false \
+--set serviceAccount.annotations."eks\.amazonaws\.com/role-arn"=${KARPENTER_IAM_ROLE_ARN} \

 --wait